joshuamabina/blog/laravel-deployment-brain-dump.md

 ### A good thing no closures is.
 Yes, hrrmmm.

+> **tl;dr** French [KISS](https://en.wikipedia.org/wiki/KISS_principle) your route and configuration files.

 Caching fails if I throw closures in my route files.
 So, I do not.
-Plus, there's nothing there for me to digest at run-time.

-French [KISS](https://en.wikipedia.org/wiki/KISS_principle) your route and configuration files.
+Plus, I do not think there's anyting there for me to digest at run-time.
+I have made french KISS the route and configuration files a principle.

 No closures is sometimes a good thing.